-- Cool Starship: The successor to the Blackbird is a plane that uses Reality Engines to fly through space.
+- Cool Starship: The successor to the Blackbird, the Javelin, is a plane that uses Reality Engines to fly through space.

 - Crash-Into Hello: How one of the students meets Supergirl.
 Bonus points since he was running from another girl who he had also bumped into the same way!

 - Crossover: Mr Black from Make a Wish makes an appearance during which he demonstrates that he himself is overseeing a crossover with Naruto.